kauschked/Hacktoberfest-2023/presentation/presentation.rst

 4. Use the test pixelflut server for ... testing
 5. Submit your solution with the Dockerfile in a PR
 6. We will accept it and CI will do some building
-7. Your container will appear on the challange playground
+7. Your container will appear on the challenge playground
 8. Reach out to us after the first 4 challenges

 WiFi